pietheinstrengholt/az-303-304-Microsoft-Azure-Architect-Design-Exam-Notes/README.md

 - Azure Data Catalog: Enterprise metadata catalog of all data sources. contains definitions, locations, tags and other information.
 Can be used to restrict access.

 ### Big Data
-- HDInsight for ETL: Orchestration (Apache Oozie for scheduling, Azure Data Factory), Data Sources (Azure Blob Storage, Azure Data Lake Store, SQL Data Warehouse, Apache HBase, SQL Sources), Extraction (Apache Scoop for file transfer, Apache Flume for large amount of log data), Transform (SQL Server Integration Services, Split a single line of data into tables, validate against business rules), Hive for relational storage, Pig for processing, Pig works with SSIS.
+- HDInsight for ETL:
+  - Orchestration (Apache Oozie for scheduling, Azure Data Factory)
+  - Data Sources (Azure Blob Storage, Azure Data Lake Store, SQL Data Warehouse, Apache HBase, SQL Sources)
+  - Extraction (Apache Scoop for file transfer, Apache Flume for large amount of log data)
+  - Transform (SQL Server Integration Services, Split a single line of data into tables, validate against business rules), Hive for relational storage, Pig for processing, Pig works with SSIS.
-- SQL Data Warehouse: Massively Parallel Processing (MPP), Data is broken into shards, Control node (the brain of the Database), Compute (computational power from 1 to 60 nodes), Data Movement Services - DMS coordinates data movements between all the nodes.
+- SQL Data Warehouse:
+  - Massively Parallel Processing (MPP)
+  - Data is broken into shards
+  - Control node (the brain of the Database)
+  - Compute (computational power from 1 to 60 nodes)
+  - Data Movement Services - DMS coordinates data movements between all the nodes.
+- Azure HDInsight Cluster Types:
+  - HDInsight = Apache Hortonworks Data Platform (HDP or Hadoop)
+  - 99.9% availabbility
+  - Hadoop, Spark, Hive, LLAP, Hbase, Storm, etc.
+  - Works with HDFS (hadoop filesystem)
+  - Yarn (job scheduling)
+  - MapReduce (parallel processing)
-- Azure HDInsight Cluster Types: HDInsight = Apache Hortonworks Data Platform (HDP or Hadoop).
-99.9% availabbility.
-Hadoop, Spark, Hive, LLAP, Hbase, Storm, etc. Works with HDFS (hadoop filesystem), Yarn (job scheduling) and MapReduce (parallel processing).
-Spark is an open source distributed compute engine.
-Hive is data warehouse for querying structured data.
+  - Spark is an open source distributed compute engine.
+  - Hive is data warehouse for querying structured data.
 Works with HiveQL.
 Translates SQL to MapReduce.
-Hive LLAP is called interactive Query on Azure.
-HBase = column oriented key value store.
-Kafka to process streaming data, Storm for real-time analysis on streaming data.
+  - Hive LLAP is called interactive Query on Azure.
+  - HBase = column oriented key value store.
+  - Kafka to process streaming data, Storm for real-time analysis on streaming data.
-- Azure Data Factory: Fully managed ETL service in the Cloud.
-Run SSIS packages in the Cloud.
-Piplelines (locical group of activities), activity (processing step), dataset (source of the data), linked services (input and output services).
-Azure Data Factory v2 is in preview.
+- Azure Data Factory:
+  - Fully managed ETL service in the Cloud.
+  - Run SSIS packages in the Cloud.
+  - Piplelines (locical group of activities), activity (processing step), dataset (source of the data), linked services (input and output services).
+  - Azure Data Factory v2 is in preview.